michaldev/foodie/README.md

     npm install -g browserify

-Once you have installed all the requirements, you can go to the `./gulp` folder and install `node.js` dependencies:
+Once you have installed all the requirements, you can go to the `./gulp` folder and install others `node.js` dependencies:

     npm install